herulume/MindPalace/books/Quantum_Computing_For_Computer_Scientists.md

 - `i` is just `(0, 1)`
 - A complex number is nothing more than an ordered pair of real numbers
-- The strange multiplcation rule makes sense when approaching it by another model
+- The strange multiplication rule makes sense when approaching it by another model

 #### Exercise 1.2.1